Sunshine92/RestaurantCommentCrawler/README.md

 # RestaurantCommentCrawler
-Using Spider getting restaurant's comment (developing)
+Using Spider getting restaurant's comment from dianping.com

-Need BeautifulSoup
+This is a demo using BeautifulSoup crawling the comment from the pages.
+Note that you can not use it too frequently as the website may block your ip.